Mike Adamle: Arena Football League

 Adamle was the play-by-play announcer for the Chicago Rush of the Arena Football League and broadcast Rush games for Comcast SportsNet Chicago and WGN.
 Following the 2013 AFL season, the Rush were unable to commit to the 2014 and 2015 AFL seasons and the team's operation were suspended immediately and the active roster was allocated amongst the rest of the AFL.

 Personal life

-Adamle and his wife Kim have four children - Brad, Courtney, Alexandra, and Svetlana (adopted as a teenager from Ukraine), and three grandchildren.
-He lives in Elgin, Illinois.
+Adamle and his wife Kim have four children and four grandchildren.

 Adamle has epilepsy.
 After work with Epilepsy Foundation, where he is currently a member of the Greater Chicago division's board of directors, Adamle was given his Personal Achievement Award at the 2007 Richard N. Rovner Awards Dinner.
 Adamle has completed two Ironman Triathlons in Kona, most recently as a 60-year-old in 2009, where he completed the race in 14 hours, 7 minutes and 39 seconds.
 He has also completed other Ironman races like Ironman USA (Lake Placid) 2003.

 On February 7, 2017, Adamle said he was diagnosed with dementia, and that his doctor saw signs of chronic traumatic encephalopathy.
 He believes this and the past 19 years of epileptic seizures resulted from his concussions in football.
 He officially retired from WMAQ-TV on March 24, 2017, at a send-off party with colleagues.